 Mike Gualtieri's blog post gives us much to think about.
 Even something as simple as a programming language that was only meant to style documents can be abused by clever researchers in order to attack an application.
 If CSS continues its current development course, it will become even more useful for users – and attackers.

-How Can You Prevent a CSS Injection Attack?
+How Can You Prevent Attackers from Exploiting a CSS Injection Vulnerability?

-There are a few simple steps you can take to ensure your application is free from bugs that could allow attackers to include external style sheets of their choosing:
+There are a few simple steps you can take to ensure your application is free from bugs that could allow attackers to include arbitrary CSS content:

 - Apply context-dependent sanitization.
 This means that you have to use different forms of encoding in different situations: for example, hex encoding within script blocks or HTML entities within other HTML tags.
 There might be situations where you need to use other forms of sanitization as well, like HTML encoding, or with the help of a white list.

 - Scan your application with a vulnerability scanner, since the vulnerability is essentially an injection of HTML code that can be detected by most web application security scanners.
 Just like XSS, this attack requires an injection of code.
-Netsparker can easily detect the underlying vulnerability, which is similar to Cross Site Scripting.
+Netsparker can easily detect the underlying injection vulnerability, which is similar to Cross-Site Scripting.

 - Implement a proper Content Security Policy (CSP) if you want to be absolutely sure that an attacker can't abuse this vulnerability, even if you forgot sanitization once.
 We recommend that you also implement a proper CSP that restricts from where images and stylesheets are allowed to be loaded.
-This enables you to instruct the user's browser to only load stylesheets from your own domain or trusted third parties, which would ensure such an attack would fail.
+This enables you to instruct the user's browser to only load CSS files from your own domain (not cross-domain) or trusted third parties, which would ensure such an attack would fail.

 Each of these recommendations is essential to prevent the vulnerability across your entire code base.